 The Government expects schools across Victoria to ensure the safety and inclusion of all students in their care, including LGBTI students, and is providing support through the Department of Education and Training - including through ongoing delivery of the Safe Schools program - to enable them to do so.

 You may also wish to contact your local school directly to discuss their approach to LGBTI inclusion and support.

 Safe Schools support for schools

-Staff at Safe Schools may access support and advice on matters like how to:
+School staff may access support and advice from Safe Schools on matters like how to:

 - satisfy the Department's policies regarding sexual and gender diversity and Victorian and Australian anti-discrimination legislation

 - prevent and respond to bullying incidents of LGBTI students

 - adopt a whole-school approach to preventing discrimination, harassment and bullying